 Figure 3.
 Mesh convergence analysis for the one-loop torus microreactor.
+Five points along the computational domain were selected for the analysis and plotted as a function of number of mesh elements.
+Also, the simulation time for the different levels of meshing is presented.

 The velocity profiles and magnetic field fluxes for the 3 proposed devices are shown in Figure 4.
 Dead zones of low velocities (blue color) are observable in the 3 configurations, however, the two-vertical-loop microreactor shows a larger dead zone compared with the other 2 devices.
 This can be explained by the relatively important changes in height as the fluid passes through the loops.
 In addition, the fluid decelerates because of changes in the cross-sectional area of the microchannels.
-This velocity reduction is beneficial for biodegradation purposes as the interaction time of the bionanocomposites with the fluid is significantly exacerbated.
+This velocity reduction is beneficial for biodegradation purposes as the interaction time of the bionanocomposites with the fluid is likely to be significantly exacerbated.